slyall/www-darkmere/content/linux.conf.au_guide.md

 and drops from those from previous years they don't like.
 So don't be surprised to see something below replaced.

-Please email me with any suggested updates or submit a pull request to the [git repo for this site](https://github.com/slyall/www-darkmere)
+Please email me (Simon Lyall) with any suggested updates or submit a pull request to the [git repo for this site](https://github.com/slyall/www-darkmere)

 Note: This document was previously known as the *Linux.conf.au: First timers Guide*